klamping/vrt-email-course/manuscript/day-2.md

 WebdriverIO works by taking our JavaScript test instructions and passing them along to Selenium, which will tell the browser what actions to take.

-WebdriverIO's docs say that it "makes it possible to write super easy Selenium tests" and I have to agree.
-Being able to construct tests in JavaScript is empowering; I don't have to learn Java to write automation!
+WebdriverIO's docs say that it "makes it possible to write super easy Selenium tests" and we have to agree.
+Being able to construct tests in JavaScript is empowering; we don't have to learn Java to write automation!

 ## WebdriverCSS